 And install the full snippet into the tracking code portion of your contest.
-Remove the extraneous part of the code that Facebook providers, this is not needed at all.
+Remove the extraneous part of the code that Facebook provides before and after the actual script, this is not needed at all.

 To get the pixel to load, you simply need to preview your contest after saving the pixel information.
 This will fire the pixel and let Facebook know it’s loading properly.